NethServer/ns8-ejabberd/README.md

 Redis keys.
-To ensure the module is always up-to-date with the centralized [smarthost setup](https://nethserver.github.io/ns8-core/core/smarthost/) every time kickstart starts, the command `bin/discover-smarthost` runs and refreshes the `state/smarthost.env` file with fresh values from Redis.
+To ensure the module is always up-to-date with the centralized [smarthost setup](https://nethserver.github.io/ns8-core/core/smarthost/) every time ejabberd starts, the command `bin/discover-smarthost` runs and refreshes the `state/smarthost.env` file with fresh values from Redis.

-Furthermore if smarthost setup is changed when kickstart is already running, the event handler `events/smarthost-changed/10reload_services` restarts the main module service.
+Furthermore if smarthost setup is changed when ejabberd is already running, the event handler `events/smarthost-changed/10reload_services` restarts the main module service.

-See also the `systemd/user/kickstart.service` file.
+See also the `systemd/user/ejabberd.service` file.

 This setting discovery is just an example to understand how the module is expected to work: it can be rewritten or discarded completely.